BookingSync/bookingsync-api-docs/content/reference/endpoints/rates_tables.md

 ## Overview

 This resource represents Rates Tables - a resource for grouping price-related resources (such as Rates Rules, Seasons, Periods) for [Rentals](/reference/endpoints/rentals/).
-Rates Tables can be shared between Rentals to make them reusable.
+Rates Tables can be shared between Rentals to make pricing setup between rentals reusable.

 ### Parameters
 <ul class="nav nav-pills" role="tablist">